Personality disorder: Differential diagnosis

-Psychotic, affective, and anxiety disorders are usually the most common non-PD comorbidities among personality disorders.
-This can lead to not diagnosing personality disorders.
+It is common for people with a personality disorder to have several comorbid mental disorders including but not limited to other personality disorders, often leading to a more adverse outcome.
+Because of this characteristic, it is not uncommon that a person who fulfils criteria for a diagnosis of PD will seek health care for another mental disorder, which might be misleading during the diagnostic process.
+In some cases, there are rapid onset depressive or anxiety states that motivate the care episode during which the coexisting problems related to a comorbid PD are apparent.
+Moreover, comorbidity of a more enduring character (e.g., ADHD) can obscure the clinical symptoms of, for example, borderline PD.
+Conversely, a severe and prolonged eating disorder may dominate over an underlying personality pathology.

+When the symptomatic picture of PD is complex and partially overlapping between different diagnoses, it is seldom possible to distinguish between different underlying pathologies.
+The differential diagnostic procedure will therefore be more about evaluating the relative influence of the various demonstrable expressed symptoms on the severity of functioning.
+To optimize diagnostic accuracy self-assessment tools, semi-structured interviews and personality inventories can be used.
+The SCID-II is such an interview support for personality diagnosis according to the DSM-IV and DSM-5.

 In children and adolescents

 Diagnosing personality disorders in children is approached with caution.
 During childhood and adolescence, personality traits are still forming as well as ongoing cognitive and emotional development.
 Additionally, diagnosing a child with a personality disorder is followed with a big stigma that can be difficult for a child to face.
 Rather than focusing on formal diagnoses, clinicians and researchers often emphasize identifying early signs of maladaptive behavior patterns that may become more stable over time.
 Early stages and preliminary forms of personality disorders need a multi-dimensional and early treatment approach.
 Personality development disorder is considered to be a childhood risk factor or early stage of a later personality disorder in adulthood.

 In addition, in Robert F. Krueger's review of their research indicates that some children and adolescents do experience clinically significant syndromes that resemble adult personality disorders, and that these syndromes have meaningful correlates and are consequential.
 Much of this research has been framed by the adult personality disorder constructs from Axis II of the Diagnostic and Statistical Manual.
 Hence, they are less likely to encounter the first risk they described at the outset of their review: clinicians and researchers are not simply avoiding use of the PD construct in youth.
 However, they may encounter the second risk they described: under-appreciation of the developmental context in which these syndromes occur.
 That is, although PD constructs show continuity over time, they are probabilistic predictors; not all youths who exhibit PD symptomatology become adult PD cases.